Heel Stretch Exercises

 These are just a few examples of heel stretch exercises for the ankle.
 You can find even more exercises in the Calf Stretches and Plantar Fascia Stretches sections that work really well alongside these heel stretches.

-These exercises tend to work best when combined with strengthening exercises so do visit the foot and ankle strengthening section as well.
+These exercises tend to work best when combined with strengthening exercises so do visit the heel pain strengthening exercises section as well.

 There are also things you can use to help such as the Yoga Toe which can be a really effective way to stretch without having to exercise.